Akhilesh-Soni/emailservice/README.md

 * #### Run Docker Image:
 To run the image, following command is used:<br/>
 >  sudo docker run -d -p 8080:8080 -p 8081:8081  email-service

+## How to test:
+Import emailserviceprovider.postman_collection.json from the project folder in postman application.

 ## Documentation: